Itō Hirobumi: Study in Britain and return

 The "Chōshū Five", 1863.
 From left: Inoue Kaoru, Endō Kinsuke, Nomura Yakichi, Yamao Yōzō, and Itō.

-Driven by a strong desire for Western knowledge, Itō was selected as one of the Chōshū Five to secretly travel to Britain in 1863 for study, an act that violated the Tokugawa shogunate's ban on overseas travel.
-The Chōshū Domain's leadership, including Sufu Masanosuke, saw this as crucial for acquiring "human tools" and understanding Western civilization to prepare Japan for future international engagement.
+Itō was selected as one of the Chōshū Five to secretly travel to Britain in 1863 for study, an act that violated the Tokugawa shogunate's ban on overseas travel.
+The Chōshū Domain's leadership, including Sufu Masanosuke, saw this as important for acquiring "human tools" and understanding Western civilization to prepare Japan for future international engagement.
 The five students departed Japan on 27 June 1863, arriving in London on 4 November.
 They commenced their studies at University College London, lodging with Professor Alexander Williamson and immersing themselves in English language and Western customs.

 Itō's initial period of study in Britain was cut short.
 After about six months, he and Inoue Kaoru decided to return to Japan upon learning from The Times about the bombardment of Shimonoseki by Western powers and the conflict between the Satsuma Domain and a British naval squadron.
 Their aim was to persuade the Chōshū leaders of the impracticality of expelling foreigners.

-This first overseas experience, though brief, proved to be a pivotal moment in Itō's life.
+This first overseas experience, though brief, is often described as an important influence on his later outlook.
 He returned to Japan in July 1864, during a period of national crisis.
 His firsthand knowledge of the West and his newly acquired English skills made him an invaluable asset.
-Following Chōshū's defeat by the allied Western naval forces at Shimonoseki, Itō played a crucial role as a negotiator in the peace talks.
+Following Chōshū's defeat by the allied Western naval forces at Shimonoseki, Itō served as a negotiator in the peace talks.
 This experience launched his career as a skilled negotiator, a talent Yoshida Shōin had earlier recognized.
-His time in Britain broadened his perspective beyond narrow domainal loyalties and the anti-foreign movement, fostering an independent spirit and a commitment to "extensive learning" (the meaning of "Hirobumi").
+His time in Britain broadened his perspective and influenced his later approach to foreign affairs and state-building and a commitment to "extensive learning" (the meaning of "Hirobumi").
 Itō developed a functional command of English, later delivering speeches in the language during the Iwakura Mission and maintaining a habit of reading English publications.
 He frequently gave interviews to Western media without an interpreter and conducted correspondence in English throughout his career.